sophia26750/sophia26750.github.io/content/stem/index.md

 _Images of the eagle Nebula taken by the 9.25 inch telescope.
 Images were stacked and rendered with Siril._

 ![process](/IMG_8126.JPG)
+_Astronometry to imprint WCS on the .fits images_
 ![process](/IMG_6504.JPEG)
 ![process](/IMG_6510.JPEG)
+_16-inch telescope at LFOP._
 ![process](/IMG_7956.JPG)

 ![stock_tsla](/tsla_600.png)